kdeldycke/awesome-engineering-team-management/README.md

 ## Technical Stack

 You're no longer an engineer.
 You shouldn't code anymore.
-Still, your team is responsible for the technical stack and all the processes surrounding it.
+Still, your team is responsible for the systems, technology and all the processes surrounding them.

+### Systems

+Whatever the technology used behind the scene, we are building systems first.

+- [Second-system effect](https://en.wikipedia.org/wiki/Second-system_effect) - `Tendency of small, elegant, and successful systems, to be succeeded by over-engineered, bloated systems`.
+- [The Efficiency-Destroying Magic of Tidying Up](https://florentcrivello.com/index.php/2019/09/04/the-efficiency-destroying-magic-of-tidying-up/) - `Efficiency tends to look messy, and good looks tend to be inefficient.`.
+A reminder that sometimes we should just accept [the messiness of the world](https://github.com/kdeldycke/awesome-falsehood).
+- `People who excel at software design become convinced that they have a unique ability to understand any kind of system at all, from first principles, without prior training, thanks to their superior powers of analysis.
+Success in the artificially constructed world of software design promotes a dangerous confidence.` - A reminder of the needs of humility and recognition of limits in our industry, [from a panel on the Moral Economy of Tech](https://idlewords.com/talks/sase_panel.htm).

 ### Technology

+- [Industry Data Models](http://www.databaseanswers.org/data_models/) - A huge list of database templates to represent any business process.
 - [Choose Boring Technology](http://boringtechnology.club) - `Boring, in the sense that it's well understood.`.
+- [I thought that using loops was cheating…](https://www.facebook.com/spliceofficial/photos/a.555206991212765/679408552125941/?type=1&theater) - How much is too much?
+Libraries, wether software or audio loops, are tools.
+A typical case of [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) transposed to music production.

 ### Engineering Practices